tytydraco/yessleep/out/Taps_and_Boards.md

 Finally, the structure remnants in the yard.

 One day, Jane and I were playing with the children in the yard.
 The younger one suddenly, mid run, tripped and fell.
-We went over to check, and found what she'd tripped over; it was a board, mostly still under the earth, but a bit was sticking up, enough to trip tiny running feet.
+We went over to check, and found what the little one had tripped over; it was a board, mostly still under the earth, but a bit was sticking up, enough to trip tiny running feet.

 I asked Jane if there had ever been any other buildings on the property, as Hilda had lived her most of her life, and all of Jane's.
 She said no, but asked her father, Hilda's son, who had grown up there.
 The house had been new when his parents bought it, the land undeveloped before there was a home there (I actually checked the city's records because it was driving me up a wall).
 If there'd ever been a building, he would have known.